 Gaining perspective on gender non-conforming and nonbinary identities can provide a grounded understanding of why utilizing the correct pronouns for people is necessary.

-Gender non-conforming and nonbinary people are as unique and multifaceted as people who identify with the mainstream conceptions of binary gender (women or men).
+Gender non-conforming and nonbinary people are as unique and multifaceted as people who identify with binary gender (women or men / feminine or masculine).
 They do, however, tend to share an inability to identify with or aversion to conceptions of conventional definitions of gender.
 Instead, they may identify along a spectrum between either ‘woman’ or ‘man’, may not believe there is a spectrum or true gender binary, may identify as agender (without gender), or may hold another conception of gender.
 There is a wide variety in how gender non-conforming people identify, but all identifications are valid and should be respected.

 Here is a short video created by Riley J. Dennis, a nonbinary vlogger, that provides a quick introduction to these concepts –

-[a]n umbrella term used for individuals that broaden their own culture’s commonly held definitions of gender, including expectations for its expression, identities, roles, and/or other perceived gender norms.
-Gender-expansive individuals include those with transgender and non-binary identities, as well as those whose gender in some way is seen to be stretching society’s notions of gender.
+[a]n umbrella term used for individuals who broaden their own culture’s commonly held definitions of gender, including expectations for its expression, identities, roles, and/or other perceived gender norms.

 Most people – including most transgender people – are either male or female.
 But some people don’t neatly fit into the categories of “man” or “woman,” or “male” or “female.”
 For example, some people have a gender that blends elements of being a man or a woman, or a gender that is different than either male or female.
 Some people don’t identify with any gender.
 Some people’s gender changes over time.